directvt/vtm/doc/character_geometry.md

     ```bash
     printf "👩‍👩‍👧‍👧\UD009F\n"
     ```
 - Example 2.
-Output a 6x2 character (by stacking two 6x1 fragments (62_01 and 62_02) on top of each other due to the linear nature of the terminal):
+Output a 6x2 character (by stacking two 6x1 fragments 62_01 and 62_02 on top of each other):
   - `pwsh`
     ```pwsh
     "👩‍👩‍👧‍👧`u{D0279}`n👩‍👩‍👧‍👧`u{D0312}"